 Fruit is meant to be shared!

-These are the fruits that should show up in our lives, if we’re abiding in Christ.
-I think of a woman I met recently.
-One day she asked me what I do, and when I told her, she said “Oh – are you religious, then?”
+These are the fruits that should show up in our lives if we’re abiding in Christ.
+I think of a conversation I had once with a new acquaintance.
+When I told her what I do, she said “Oh – are you religious, then?”
 I said, “you could say that.”
 “Well, that explains it!” she said.
 “You have this peace, this stillness in you, even when things are hard.
 I couldn’t figure it out.”

 That peace that she saw, was a fruit of the Spirit.
 I certainly didn’t manufacture it!
 And it opened the door to some fruit of a more tangible kind: it gave me an “in” to tell her how faith in God had helped me through tough times.
 I haven’t seen her since, to know what impact it had.
 And maybe I never will.
 But a seed was planted.
 Maybe someone else will water it, and God willing – perhaps someday she’ll be grafted into the Vine, herself.